SpaceLaikaa/java-selenium-bing-rewards-bot/README.md

 This project is a fully automated solution developed in **Java** using **Selenium WebDriver** to collect daily search points from the Microsoft Bing Rewards program.

-It efficiently simulates human search behavior to accumulate points for both **Desktop (PC)** and **Mobile**(Development, working on it) searches, utilizing TestNG to manage separate execution groups for maximized daily rewards.
+It efficiently simulates human search behavior to accumulate points for both **Desktop** and **Mobile** searches, utilizing TestNG to manage separate execution groups for maximized daily rewards.

 #### Technologies Used:
 * **Language:** Java (JDK)